eduNEXT/drydock/README.rst

         make full

 4. In Argo, search for your project and environment, and sync all out-of-sync elements.
-If an error occurs during synchronization, refer to the `troubleshooting section <#workaround-to-upgrade-from-maple-to-palm>`.

 5. If everything syncs without any problems, set